Data Protection Act 1998

 - Processed for specified purposes

 - Accurate, and where necessary, kept up to date

 - Not kept for longer than is necessary

 - Processed in line with the rights of the individual

 - Not transferred to countries outside the European Economic Area unless there is adequate protection for the information

-The Council's Data Protection Officer is Peter Wyatt, Head of Organisational Development Tel.
+The Council's Data Protection Officer is Melissa Kelly, Legal and Democratic Services Manager Tel.
 01621 854477

 Further information on the Act can also be found on the Information Commissioner's website.